EV Charging Resources

 As an example, with a Level 2 charger the average electricity cost is $0.80 per hour.
 Setting the hourly rate that users are charged at $2.00 will both cover costs and facilitate a return on the investment.

-metroEV supports both types of multi-family charging: community charging, where EV chargers are installed in visitor parking spots to be shared by multiple residents; and dedicated charging, where each resident gets their own EV charger in their private parking space.
+metroEV supports both types of EV charging solution for your condo building: shared EV charging, where EV chargers are installed in visitor parking spots to be shared by multiple residents; and private EV charging, where each resident gets their own EV charger in their private parking space.
+Learn more about private and shared EV charging solutions for your condo building.

 Our exclusive provider of charger management software is ChargeLab.
 We’ve chosen to work with this Canadian supplier because of the flexibility and convenience of their platform.